afolkest/babyTorch/README.md

 # babyTorch
 This repo is an implementation various deep learning architectures and methods from scratch, with the goal of getting an intimate understanding of their inner workings.
-The implementation relies of the `torch.Tensor` and `torch.nn.Module` classes from PyTorch to handle automatic differentiation for backpropagation, but otherwise the important elements of the architectures and methods are implemented from scratch.
+The implementation relies on the `torch.Tensor` and `torch.nn.Module` classes from PyTorch to handle automatic differentiation for backpropagation, but otherwise the important elements of the architectures and methods are implemented from scratch.